Visas & Immigration

 Full Course Load Minimum Requirements

-An international student may not drop below a full-time course load unless authorized in advance by their International Student Advisor.
-A student who drops below a full course of study without the prior authorization is considered to be out of status.
+An international student may not drop below a full-time course load unless authorized in advance by the Director of International Student Services.
+A student who drops below a full course of study without prior authorization is considered to be out of status.

 - Undergraduate or Undergraduate Certificate: 12 credit hours